itsjesushx/TownOfSushi/README.md

 5. Lovers among the last three players win
 6. Any Neutral Killer wins by outnumbering (When the Neutral Killer contains an equal or greater amount of players than the Crew and there are 0 Impostors left, and no other Neutral killers are alive and the same Neutral Killer contains no Lover)
 7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 Neutral Killers and team Impostors contains no Lover)
-8. Team Crew wins by outnumbering (When there is no player is a Neutral Killer and the team Impostors left)
+8. Team Crew wins by outnumbering (When there is no player that is a Neutral Killer and the team Impostors left)

 **NOTE:**
 - The Neutral Killers may be killed by a Sheriff.